The Hawthorns: 21st century

 Albion celebrated the stadium's centenary on 3 September 2000 by beating Crystal Palace 1–0 in a Division One match.
 In 2001 the Rainbow Stand was replaced by the new East Stand, raising the capacity to 28,003.
 In 2002, the Hawthorns became the first ground to install big screens in the widescreen format.
 The ground hosted its first Premier League match on 24 August 2002, with Albion losing 3–1 to Leeds United.
 Leeds player Harry Kewell scored the first Premier League goal on the ground.
 The Jeff Astle gates, which commemorate one of Albion's greatest strikers, were unveiled on 11 July 2003.
 The gates are located on the Birmingham Road, close to the Woodman Corner, and form the entrance to the East Stand car park.
 In December 2003, the board of directors unveiled plans to increase the stadium's capacity to 40,000 all-seated.
 However, these plans were scrapped as Albion slipped out of the Premiership in 2006.

 There had been plans for the Halfords Lane Stand to be rebuilt, but these were shelved due to what Albion chairman Jeremy Peace called "continuing levels of excess capacity".
 The stand was instead refurbished and became known as the West Stand, with the capacity reduced to 26,272.
 Plans were again announced to expand capacity after West Bromwich finished in their highest league position since 1983.
 The plans involved an increase of capacity to around 30,000 by 2014, regardless of league performance.
 However, this never materialised and the Hawthorns still awaits its first major development in nearly two decades.

 On 6 November 2014 a statue of Tony Brown, Albion's record appearance maker and goalscorer, was revealed.
+Safe standing was introduced to The Hawthorns ahead of the 2025–26 season.
+Around 4000 safe standing seats were added to the Smethwick End and Millenium Corner for the first phase of implementation.

 In April 2017, The Hawthorns was listed by FourFourTwo magazine as the best stadium of all 92 in the Premier League and English Football League, citing it to be "modern and atmospheric".
+The article stated that The Hawthorns "Combines the best features of a Premier League football ground... but the stadium still retains its own identity.
+The atmosphere can be electric on a good day: when the "boing boing" chant gets going, the home fans are literally bouncing".